eco fabrics, fair wages, clean dyes

 Alyx Jacobs

-Alyx uses natural dyes like avocado pits and skins, ancient indigo with shibori prints, and even real marigold products to naturally dye our products the most striking colors.
+Since we first started working together around 2017, Alyx has used natural dyes like avocado pits and skins, ancient indigo with shibori prints, and even real marigold products to naturally dye our regular ongoing pre-order dye collections in the most striking colors.
 We're one of very few USA clothing manufacturers to implement natural dyes into our collections.

-We stand by our promise to source only ethical and sustainable fabrics, and we test them months before introducing anything new into our line.
+We stand by our promise to source only ethical, sustainable and wasted overrun fabrics, and we test them months before introducing anything new into our line.
 Your skin, your health and your comfort are our priorities.
 Since we make products that lay closest to your body than perhaps others, we figured these are important elements to stay true to.
 We also care about the people making these fabrics and how the factories we work with are treating the environment.

 Cruelty-Free Silk